 Let an Attorney Help

 Let’s face it.
 There’s nothing pleasant about being placed in police custody and being prosecuted for a crime.
-You will need reliable legal advice from a Manassas criminal defense lawyer – immediately.
+You will need reliable legal advice from a Fairfax criminal defense lawyer – immediately.

 A criminal conviction can take your freedom, erode your financial resources, and have other negative consequences for years to come.
 Whether you are innocent of committing a crime or guilty as charged, you must have a defense attorney who will fight effectively on your behalf.